apioo/fusio/doc/deploy.rst

 ---------

 The migration key can contain an array of files per connection.
 The files are executed once on deployment.
+At the moment migrations are only supported for SQL connections.

 .. code-block:: yaml

-    migration:
     Default-Connection:
       - resources/sql/v1_schema.php

-Note: If you migrate a schema to a specific database the migration tool will delete all tables from the database to adjust the tables according to the defined schema.
+**Note: If you migrate a schema to a specific database the migration tool will delete all tables from the database to adjust the tables according to the defined schema This means all tables which are not defined in the migration file will be deleted.**